Think of the Metric List as a basecamp for your metrics. Here you can see all your metrics in one place and keep informed on their progress.

 You can delete metrics if you created them or someone shared them with you and gave you edit access.
 If you're an Admin, you can delete any metric in the account, regardless of ownership and sharing permissions.
 When a metric is deleted, it is removed permanently from your account.

 To delete a metric from the Metric List:

 Sometimes your metric doesn't look like you expected.
 When that happens, you can learn more by looking at the messages in the Trend column of your metric list.

 Here's a list of the messages that may display here and what they mean:

 - More data is on the way: There's nothing "wrong" with this metric - it just needs some time to grow!
 You'll often see this message on the first day you create a metric.
 Initially, your metrics only include data for a short period of time.
 But, as time goes by, your metric history accumulates and you'll start seeing trends.
-If you see this message, check back tomorrow (and every day) to see your metric history grow.
+If you see this message, try changing the dashboard date range filter to “Auto” (it includes data counting backward from 11:59 today).
+If that doesn’t make a difference, check back tomorrow (and every day) to see your metric history grow.